I. Announcements by the Greek State

 - This includes flexible working arrangements for public sector workers, the closure of restaurants, cafes, malls and other public spaces.
 As of 4 May, small shops, hair salons, barbershops, beauty parlors, bookstores, sports-stores, garden shops, optics shops will open.

 - The rest of the retail shops will open on the 11 of May and the shopping malls and department stores will open on the 18 May.
-The use of mask is mandatory when visiting a shopping mall.
+The use of mask is mandatory in supermarkets, retail stores, offices / services getting in direct contact with the public, Public Utility Organizations, banks, clinics, municipal stores, food stores (bakeries, butcher shops, etc.), hair and beauty salons, while a fine of 150 euros will be imposed to those violating this regulation.
+The use of masks is also highly recommended in all closed spaces.
 Cafes, bars and restaurants will open on 25 May and will allow to have customers in outdoors space only.

 - As of 1 June 2020, hotels of 12-month operation will open.
 Courts remain close until 31 May.